AiSuccessNow/AiSuccessNow/README.md

 - I take time to enjoy very long walks

 ## 🌱 How to reach me: ...
-  - Reach me on linkedin @ https://linkedin/com/in/bizcoachojo
+  - Connect with me on linkedin @ https://linkedin/com/in/bizcoachojo